 Joint ROM and Muscle Conditioning

 The goals during the second phase of rehabilitation include the limitation of the impairment and the recovery from the functional losses.
-Early protected motion hastens the optimal alignment of collagen fibers and promotes improved tissue mobility.
+Early protected motion hastens the optimal alignment of collagen fibres and promotes improved tissue mobility.
 Exercise to regain flexibility, strength, endurance, balance, and coordination become the central component of the intervention.

 Advanced Stage of Rehabilitation